5 Tips for Mindful Eating During the Super Bowl

 Speaking of portion size, eating off a small plate, like an appetizer plate, can help you better manage your portions.
 Your hand can also help you determine portion sizes: Your palm is a good serving size for protein, your fist is about the size of a cup, and your thumb is about the size of a tablespoon.

-“We don’t want people to focus on measurement and we don’t need people to say, ‘I’m only going to restrict myself to having that certain amount,’” Townsend says.
+“We don’t want people to focus too much on the measurement of food and miss the game!”
+Townsend says.
 “But if you know the size visually, it can help you with sticking to smaller portions without having to count calories.”

 Pace yourself